VCON Writers’ Workshops

 Deadline to Submit Manuscripts

 Busy professionals need plenty of lead time to fit in reading submitted manuscripts, so the sooner a manuscript is submitted the better.
-That said, the official deadline to submit is Friday, September 13, 2019.
+That said, the official deadline to submit will probably be at least one month before the convention.

 Submitting Your Manuscript

-Stories and novel excerpts must be in the genre of speculative fiction – science fiction, fantasy, horror, paranormal, etc.
+Stories and novel excerpts must be in the genres of speculative fiction – science fiction, fantasy, horror, or any related sub-genre thereof: slipstream, steampunk, urban fantasy, Lovecraftian horror, weird western, space opera, hard science, mythic fantasy, etc .

-You submit your story, in Microsoft Word 95 document format, to Graeme via email to writersworkshops [at] vcon [dot] ca. Once all manuscripts for a particular workshop have been submitted they will be redistributed, along with the speaking schedules and Bruce Sterling’s Writers Lexicon offering critique points to ponder, to all pros and participants via email.
+All manuscripts will then be redistributed, along with the speaking schedules and Bruce Sterling’s Writers Lexicon offering critique points to ponder, to all pros and participants via email.

-Submitted stories and novel excerpts must meet the following format requirements, NO EXCEPTIONS
+Submitted stories and novel excerpts must meet the following format requirements:

-- Each page must have a header containing:
+- Each page must have a header in the upper right corner containing:

 - author name